StrafeStopper/Stradex/dev/maps/MAPS.md

 # This is the codex for map level design

 Collision Type | Notes
 ---------------|-------
-00             | This tile will not do anything if stepped in 01             | This tile will stop the player if it attempts to walk into it 02             | This tile with allow the player to trigger an event while standing in it
+00             | This tile will not do anything if stepped in 01             | This tile will stop the player if it attempts to walk into it 02             | This tile with allow the player to trigger an event while standing in it.
-               | Objects and triggers will be linked
+Objects and triggers will be linked